 The Perfect Cheese Board

-It is always the right time for a cheese board.
-Whether you are preparing a main course, or simply hosting a few friends for appetizers and drinks, preparing the perfect cheese board is made simple with our online community for chefs at Today’s World Kitchen.
+It is always the right time for a cheeseboard.
+But still… It’s even MORE the right time when Christmas comes around.
+Whether you are preparing the main course, or simply hosting a few friends for appetizers and drinks, throwing out the perfect cheese board is made super simple by the team at Today’s World Kitchen.

 Soft Cheese: Soft cheeses are usually mild and creamy, and they’re great for spreading on crackers.
 Soft cheeses are brie, Boursault, Camembert, Goat, and Feta.

 Blue Cheese: Blue cheese tends to give off a pungent taste.
 Creamy blue cheeses are generally milder than crumbly cheeses.
-For the perfect cheese board, add some Maytag Blue Cheese, Point Reyes Blue, Roquefort, Stilton, Gorgonzola, Cabrales, Curd, or Danablu.
+For the perfect cheeseboard, add some Maytag Blue Cheese, Point Reyes Blue, Roquefort, Stilton, Gorgonzola, Cabrales, Curd, or, our favourite, Danablu.

 Firm Cheese: Firmer cheeses tend to have less moisture in them.
 Try something a bit sweeter like a Mimolette.